 Scientifically supported benefits of prayer

-Through various research studies, science has proven that there are many benefits realized from praying.
-Below are some of the benefits along with the supporting scientific studies.
+Through various research studies, science has demonstrated that there are numerous benefits associated with prayer.
+Below are some of the benefits, along with the supporting scientific studies.

 Prayer reduces stress – if done for the right reasons